aignacio/ravenoc/README.md

 In the `pkt_proc`, the `flit type` is appended to the packet and send to the `cdc_pkt`.
 The `cdc_pkt` module is optional and not instantiated individually in each router if `AXI_CDC_REQ[router]` is set to **0**.

 ### <a name="inmod"></a> Input module
-One router has exactly 5x input modules, each input module can have one or more [**virtual channels**](https://ieeexplore.ieee.org/document/4286853), each virtual channel has a FIFO inside that's also configurable and it's responsible to store the flits that comes from his input interface.
+One router has exactly 5x input modules, each input module can have one or more [**virtual channels**](https://ieeexplore.ieee.org/document/4286853), each virtual channel has a FIFO inside that is also configurable and it is responsible for storing the flits that comes from its input interface matching the correspondent **virtual channel id**.

 The router connections of *west, east, north, south* come from another router, in the local port it comes from the **network interface** that is consuming/producing flits all the time.
 Every time a **head** flit arrives in the input module, the input router inside this module will decode its destination by looking to the current node address of the router and the target one in the **header flit**.
 ![Input router](docs/img/in_mod.svg)
 Depending upon the chosen algorithm for the routing, it selects one of 4x possible output modules internally.
-There is no sequential logic latency in the data path from the input to the FIFOs, meaning that once the flit is in the input, in the next clock cycle it'll be stored in the correct FIFO.
-Also it's important to highlight that each virtual channel has it's own independent FIFO and when a higher priority virtual channel message comes, the **lower priority flits are preempted** inside their FIFOs, allowing only the higher priority flit pass through.
+Also it is important to highlight that each virtual channel has it is own independent FIFO and when a higher priority virtual channel message comes, the **lower priority flits are preempted** inside their FIFOs, allowing only the higher priority flit pass through.

 If the FIFOs are full, each independent one will set zero the correspondent `ready` interface signal to generate back pressure on the connections in.
 If there is space available and the interface has `valid` asserted, then a flit will go through the input module and this module will (in the next clock cycle) forward it is route to the output.